-Before a puppy starts playing with other dogs at doggie daycare, they must be physically mature, vaccinated, and well-adjusted to the incredible new world that they’ve just begun exploring.
+Puppies can start daycare when they are physically mature, vaccinated, and well-adjusted to the incredible new world that they’ve just begun exploring.
 Wait until you have a good read on their personality and have had a chance to bond with your puppy.
 Also, consider socializing them on a smaller scale by introducing them to other puppies their age either through family and friends or at the dog park or socialization classes.
-Once you’ve done that, your pup should be prepared for daycare.
+Once you’ve done that, your puppy should be prepared to start doggy daycare.

 Factors to Consider Before Your Puppy Starts Daycare